 - Contribute to education.

-During the internship, the student is required to work at least 150 hours (or 240 hours for PLRM majors) which complements and reinforces what the student has learned in the classroom.
+During the internship, a student is required to work at least 150 hours (or 240 hours for Professional Land and Resource Management majors) which complements and reinforces what the student has learned in the classroom.

 - Must be enrolled in a major program of study in the MCOBA.

 - Have a minimum cumulative GPA of at least 2.2.
-(Please note that a cumulative GPA of 2.0 or higher is required for Hospitality Management Majors and Professional Land & Resource Management Majors.
+(Please note that a cumulative GPA of 2.0 or higher is required for Hospitality Management Majors and Professional Land and Resource Management majors.
 Internships are mandatory for these majors.
 This is why the GPA required to qualify for an internship is the same as the GPA required for graduation for these majors only.)

 - Be classified as a Junior or Senior with Upper Division Status.